A categorification of Grassmannian cluster algebras: Describing the category

 Note: here ``$=$'' means that the natural map is an isomorphism and is stronger than ``$\isom$''.
 Thus, although $\Rh$ and $\Ah$ are completions of $\Rb$ and $\Ab$ (see Remarks~\ref{rem:Rcomp} \& \ref{rem:Acomp}), it is simpler to think of them as being related by base change.
 For example, \eqref{eq:order} follows automatically for $\Ah$ given the result for $\Ab$.
 In addition, there is a comparison functor

 which satisfies

 (cf. \cite[Thm~7.11, Exer.~7.7]{Mat}) and also takes CM-modules to CM-modules. \end{remark}

-\begin{remark} On the other hand, there is one crucial respect in which the case we are in does make a difference.
+\begin{remark} By contrast, there is one key respect in which it does make a difference whether $A=\Ab$ or $\Ah$.
 Since $\Zh$ is a complete local ring, the Krull-Schmidt Theorem holds in $\md(\Ah)$, but we do not know whether Krull-Schmidt holds in $\md(\Ab)$.
 If it does, then our main result (Theorem~\ref{thm:main}) will also hold for $\CM(\Ab)$, but then it will follow that $\CM(\Ab)$ and $\CM(\Ah)$ are essentially the same, i.e. the comparison functor $c$ induces a bijection on isomorphism classes.
 It can not, of course, be an actual equivalence of categories.

 In addition, $\Ah$ is an `isolated singularity' in the sense of Auslander \cite{Aus86} and so $\CM(\Ah)$ has almost split sequences and an Auslander-Reiten quiver.
 The category $\CM(\Ab)$ might, in practice, be presented by the same quiver, but the arrows will not represent irreducible morphisms in the strict sense. \end{remark}